ninjaneers-team/uropa/docs/commands.md

 This command will create, update or delete entities in Opa to exactly match as described via the input file.
-You can use `diff` command to display the actions that urOpa will take and then use `sync` command to actually perform these actions.
+You can use `diff` command to display the actions that uropa will take and then use `sync` command to actually perform these actions.

 ## validate